 The following lines in these files need to be changed:

-export DISPLAY=158.234.27.31:0.0
+export DISPLAY=<IP Address>:0.0

-export ORACLE_HOME=/app/oracle/Middleware/Forms11g
+export ORACLE_HOME=/app/oracle/Middleware/Oracle Home

 The value of the DISPLAY environment variable must be changed to the IP address of a device running X-windows.
 The value of the ORACLE_HOME environment variable must be changed to the Oracle Home under which the forms builder is installed.